 Thinking about your bills and dealing with energy companies can be overwhelming - which often means we just stick with our current deal and supplier.
-But this section should help you understand your bills, what options you have and how to go about getting a better deal.
+But this section should help you understand your bills, and what options you might have.

-Understand your energy bill
+Understanding your energy bill